 So, the combination of different patterns that come together to form one and the sleek palette all work together to create a design that is detailed and intricate but not at all overwhelming.
-So, if you plan to use a lot of patterns, consider a much more basic colour scheme, and let your patterns do the talking.
+So, if you plan to use a lot of patterns, consider a much more basic color scheme, and let your patterns do the talking.

 12. Create Patterns Out Of Type

 There’s inspiration for patterns everywhere, including in type.
 Have a look at the way Atelier Ivorin at Rational International has used the M letterform and turned it into a pattern by simply repeating it.
-When paired with three vivid signature colours, this ‘M’ pattern becomes a part of a sharp, modern design that is sure to grab all the right kinds of attention.
+When paired with three vivid signature colors, this ‘M’ pattern becomes a part of a sharp, modern design that is sure to grab all the right kinds of attention.
 Consider turning your type into a pattern and see how you can use letterforms to create something dynamic and new.

 13. Embrace Asymmetry

 A lot of people when they imagine a ‘pattern’ think of one or two shapes repeated many times.
 While this is certainly the case for many, having a bit less of a linear patterning can be effective too.
 Check out this branding by Olivia King that uses asymmetric faceted shapes as a pattern rather than your usual orderly pattern.
-This faceted patterning is not only beautiful and effective, but also highly flexible across many mediums.
+This faceted patterning is not only beautiful and effective but also highly flexible across many mediums.
 Consider abandoning the grid and manually creating a pattern for a unique and highly stylised look.